 Your toddler’s growing independence can make mealtime tough, so it’s natural to fall back on old-school myths to get her to eat right.
 Learn how to avoid these mealtime mistakes with proper food parenting, then start new traditions of your own to nourish healthy eating habits for life.

-It’s dinnertime, and everyone’s hungry.
-Your older kids are craving spaghetti, but your toddler shoves it away.
-You microwave his favorite toddler meal just for him.
+The situation: It’s dinnertime, and everyone’s hungry.
+Your older kids are happily eating the family meal, but your toddler shoves it away.
+You fix a quick peanut butter and jelly sandwich to get her to eat something.
 Great solution, right?
 Not so fast.

 Parents want to teach kids healthy habits, but our toddler’s healthy eating isn’t entirely up to us!
 Mom and Dad should:

-- Serve meals and snacks at the same time daily
+- Serve meals and snacks at around the same time each day

 - Serve a variety of healthy foods